Clashes during Hanuman Jayanti procession in Delhi's Jahangirpuri, several policemen injured | Politics

 Delhi Police PRO Anyesh Roy told PTI that it was a traditional procession taken out on Hanuman Jayanti every year.

-According to the information so far, around 5-6 police personnel and a couple of civilians have been injured, said an official.
+According to information received so far, around 5-6 police personnel and a couple of civilians have been injured, said an official.

+Special Commissioner, Law and Order (Zone 1), Deependra Pathak, told PTI: ''There is peace and tranquillity.
+We are communicating with the people.
+We have requested them to maintain peace and not pay heed to rumours.''
+Talking about the security arrangements in Jahangirpuri, he said, ''We (deployed police personnel) are in adequate numbers, and we have contained the situation.''
+More than 5-6 police personnel are injured and according to latest information, only one civilian was hurt, Pathak said, adding that the injured have been mainly taken to the Babu Jagjivan Ram Memorial Hospital.

+Asked about what led to the violence, he said, ''It is a matter of investigation.
+We are investigating it.''
+Condemning the violence and terming it ''unfortunate'', Lieutenant Governor Anil Baijal said that those behind this incident will not be spared, according to officials.

 In a purported video of the incident, several people could be seen pelting stones during the procession.
 Some are seen brandishing swords on a street while others were hurling abuses and a police siren could also be heard in the background.